-- First thing you must be clear in your mind is that why do you want to write this exam?
+- As I did for other 2 posts in this series, first thing you must be clear in your mind is that why do you want to write this exam?
 As I posted in my earlier posts, I love going through learning journey and exam/certifications are just one of the milestones in that journey.
+Of course, I align them with my short term or long term goals.
 I had written about Why I choose to target exams.
 I highly recommend you read that 7 line section.
-Let us now focus on vSphere with Tanzu specialist exam.
+Let us now focus on VCP certification.

-What is next?
+What is next

-- Newly launched VCP-AM 2022 : i.e. VCP on Application Modernization
+- Newly launched VCP-AM : i.e. VCP on Application Modernization

 - Certified Kubernetes Administrator i.e. CKA